-Fire Damage Prevention
+Fire Safety and Fire Prevention

 Protect your home

 Confidence comes with having a safe home where all systems have been inspected and are in good working order.
+Here is a list of useful tips to help with fire safety and fire prevention in your home:

 - Smoke detectors come in various forms – electrically connected, battery powered or a combination of both.
 The combination is the most effective, continuing to function both when the power goes off and in the case of battery failure.
 Smoke alarms with long-life lithium batteries are also available on the market.
 The battery life is about 10 years.